alouis752/Data-projects-Tripleten-/Nashville_Housing/readme.md

 		ELSE 'Yes'
 		END

-Using a case statement, values were changed out to be easier for a viewer to read.
+Using a case statement, values were changed to be easier for a viewer to read.

 The next step was to remove duplicate columns.
 Through analysis, multiple rows had the same data as the one before it.
 To remedy this, the row_number window function was utilized: